 Safer Sex

 Using condoms is a fantastic way to minimize the risk of STIs.
-They don’t eliminate risk 100% – certain STIs like herpes and HPV can still be transmitted through skin-to-skin contact even if you’re using a condom.
+As mentioned previously, they don’t eliminate risk 100% – certain STIs like herpes and HPV can still be transmitted through skin-to-skin contact even if you’re using a condom.
 But overall, condoms are highly effective if you use them correctly!

 Let’s talk about the different types of condoms out there.
-You’ve got external condoms, which are for penises, and internal condoms, which are for vaginas or anuses.
+You’ve got external condoms, which are for penises (also known as male condoms), and internal condoms (also known as female condoms), which are for vaginas or anuses.
 External condoms can be made of different materials like latex, polyurethane, polyisoprene, and even lambskin.
 Just a side note, though, lambskin condoms do NOT protect against HIV, so keep that in mind.

 Now, here’s how you put an external condom on the right way: